actionml/docs.actionml.com/ur_quickstart.md

     pio status

+If there is a problem make sure the PIO EventServer has been started with

+    nohup pio eventserver & # starts in the background

-If all is well proceed with the Universal Recommender
+If all is well proceed with the Universal Recommender.

 ## Prerequisites

- - python 2.7.9+
+ - python 3.5+
- - pip, the package installer for python
+ - pip, the package installer for python 3
  - git, for version control and installing templates like the UR

 The Universal Recommender has an integration test written in Python.
 If you want to run the test make sure you have it installed

     python --version

-You should have 2.7.9+ ( do not use Python 3+ since is not source compatible with scripts written in Python 2).
+You should have 3.5+.
 Check to see that `pip` is installed

     pip --version